 Many gout sufferers want to know: can spicy food affect gout?
-This raises a number of extra questions.
+This raises a couple of extra questions.

-We’ve had discussions about hot peppers, including jalapenos and chillies, curry, ginger, turmeric and lots of other spices.
-Some have positive affects on gout, but most are gout-neutral.
+We’ve had discussions about hot peppers, including jalapeños and chilies, curry, ginger, turmeric and lots of other spices.
+Some have positive effects on gout, but most are gout-neutral.

 What you really need to ask is: Can hot spicy food affect My gout?

 Then you need to explain some facts about your gout.
 So we can help you best in your situation.